-- As early as possible, but must be filed by the time the student has accumulated 40 credits. - Submission of the Final Plan of Work is a requirement for attaining degree candidacy.
+- As early as possible, but must be filed by the time the student has accumulated 40 credits (including transfer credits)=. - Submission of the Final Plan of Work is a requirement for attaining degree candidacy.

 Who signs the Final Plan of Work?